ZIGGYDTV/Exile-Guild-Manager/js/to do.md

 - in addition to morale xp penalty for low level zones

 # Bugs
-- Capital on classname
-- supposed to be 1 decimal for damage taken (death maybe isnt doing it?)
 - "in the warden"
-- passive allocation generating two of the same passive
-- Can close out of passive alloction (want it to be commitment)
-- Allocated a keystone at level 7 (supposed to be every 10)
-    // Filter out already allocated passives
-    const available = pool.filter(passive =>
-        !gameState.exile.passives.allocated.includes(passive.id)
-    );
-    // running out of passives to allocate so are we allocating the remaining keystones early?
-We should add that Normal passives can be repeated and ensure ensure enough Notables for 50 levels?
-YEP CONFIRMED RUNNING OUT OF PASSIVES LOL
 - Lost remaining health report on max hit taken calc

 https://medium.com/@EclecticCoder/manage-todo-list-in-vscode-beb53774d776